- Water is a vital element for many metabolic processes and can only run if it is constantly available

 Start hydrating today

 Scientists estimate the total hydration need of average adults with 2.6 liters per day.
 On average, 900ml of this amount will be consumed by meals and around 300ml will be made available inside our body with our metabolic water.
 This refers to water created in living organisms by oxidizing energy-containing substances.
 To ensure proper hydration, it is recommended to consume approximately 1.5 liters of water per day.
 To reach optimal hydration, those 1.5 liters should be split into 6-8 smaller portions spread over the whole day.

 For a lot of people, simply knowing what happens when you don’t drink enough water is half the battle.
 Those who have problems with thirst-awareness often find it useful to employ, some personal rituals to help drink enough water.
 A good way for office workers might be a well-placed bottle of water on the desk or a funny cup, which reminds you of taking a tea-break.
 Starting and ending each day with a glass of water is another way to increase the personal water intake.

 Other creative ways include post-it notes, calendar alarms or even email reminders.

 There are also a number of apps available for the sole purpose to remind of drinking enough water.
-Water Warner for Windows, Water Drink Reminder Pro for Android or Daily Water Free for iOS are some popular examples.
+Water Warner for Windows or Daily Water Free for iOS are some popular examples.